Reng-Deng-DenG/XSScan/README.md

 XSScan
 -------------------------------------------------------------------------------------

-XSScan is a simple XSS scanner reflected
+XSScan is a simple XSS reflected
 -------------------------------------------------------------------------------------
 Compatibility Linux && Windows
 -------------------------------------------------------------------------------------